 I stumbled onto the place shortly after I moved my family to Phoenix in 2012.
 We lived in an Ahwatukee Foothills neighborhood.
 Nearby was a trail head leading to the many hiking trails on the south side of South Mountain Park.
 That’s when I began hiking often.

 It wasn’t long before I experienced the place that has born so many legends.
-From distance, you can barely make out the stone frame of a fireplace.
+From a distance, you can barely make out the stone frame of a fireplace.
 As you get closer, a second fireplace becomes visible.
 When you arrive upon the site, it becomes evident this was once an elaborate structure.

 I began to ask my neighbors about it.
 Some had never heard about.
 Others had conflicting stories.